patrickfzakrzewski/Data-Science-Projects-in-Python/README.md

-# Jose Portilla's Data Science Projects
+# Data Science Algorithms in Python
 Various statistical analysis methods performed on real data sets Taken from Jose Portilla's in-depth machine learning bootcamp.
 Projects were broken down step-wise and solved by me, then verified with Portilla's solutions.
 These are my solutions and may slighlty differ from Jose Portilla's.
 Intended for use as a reference for project structure and using various statistical learning methods in Python.